 The Valleys region of South Wales has received some major tourism investment in recent years as it regenerates.
 A key barrier to this regeneration was removed last year with the scrapping of the road toll on the M4 which meant everyone had to pay to get into Wales.

-The region has outstanding natural beauty – something for which Wales is known.
+The Valleys region in South Wales has outstanding natural beauty – something for which Wales is known.
 What is unique about this region is its coal mining past which ended in the 1980s.
 Now, what were mining sites have been turned into interesting and quite cutting edge tourist attractions.
 It now offers many fantastic days out in South Wales.

 Most importantly many of the sites of this region – both old and new – make for some very instagrammable places to visit in South Wales!